Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/feed-the-beast/rules/_index.md

 * OR for an entire round, **everyone played valid food**

 The player who freed them, takes one card and places it before them.
 Their rule now applies until the end of the game.
 (This is _required_, which means you sometimes get victims that don't help you.)

+Finally, refill the victim row from the deck.

+{{% remark %}}
+Most of my board games have some random generation and are regularly updated, which is why the exact images in the rulebook might match anything in your material.
+This is perfectly normal!
+{{% /remark %}}

+{{% /rules-double-view %}}

 {{% /rules-block %}}